 The Short Story

 Lori Sorrentino is the traveler, photographer, writer, and storyteller behind Travlinmad.
-She caught the travel bug as a child and today travels the world in search of authentic food and local cultural experiences, always rooted in sustainable and eco-friendly travel.
+She caught the travel bug as a child and today travels the world in search of authentic food and local cultural experiences, always rooted in sustainable, eco-friendly, and slow travel.

 Welcome to Travlinmad!
 I'm Lori - the photographer, writer, and founder here.
-I started a travel blog back in 2008BT (before technology) as a way for family to be able to reach us when we traveled, and today it has grown to include travel guides, itineraries, a searchable blog, and enough eye candy to ignite the spark for your own travel.
+The need to travel has been a part of me since I can remember - a simmering restlessness that guides my life and propels me to discover new places in the world.
+I love trying local foods and learning the traditions behind them, and immersing myself for an experience that lives on long after I'm home.
+I started a travel blog back in 2008BT (before technology) as a way for family to be able to reach us when we traveled, and today it has grown to include travel guides, itineraries, a searchable blog, and enough eye candy I hope to ignite the spark for your own travel.

 Want to get really personal?